AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 * Ruffle

- * You can use Ruffle if you want to launch a Flash project, instead of Flash Player
+ * You can also use Ruffle standalone if you want to launch a Flash project, instead of Flash Player.
+There may be some additional prompting to allow it to run the projects if you launch it from Nova.

 * Old version of Chrome and PPAPI Flash Player

  * If you really want to live dangerously, why not throw on an old version of Chrome or Chromium and an old version (not like there's a new one) of the PPAPI Flash Player.
+You can configure it to run your project so that it launches it through a alternate browser.

 ## Usage